ragurney/hue-config/README.md

 - [Sunrise](./animations/sunrise/README.md)

+*Note* this is really only transitions or other one-off api calls.
+TODO: integrate a full animation using the [entertainment SDK](https://developers.meethue.com/develop/hue-entertainment/hue-edk-effect-creation/).

 ## Setup

 The initial setup process might be a little time-consuming -- particularly if you do not have prior experience with